Learning to navigate Google Analytics can take some time. There is a ton of information on the website that bloggers will find useful.

 For example if your new to SEO the organic search option shows you what percentage of your traffic is coming through SEO efforts.

-The areas you can monitor here are Direct, Social, Organic Search, and Referral traffic.
+The areas you can monitor here are Direct, Social, Organic Search, Paid Search, Email, and Referral Traffic.

 Social: visitors came through their publication links in social networks